-(formerly VIPS): Oversee in-class volunteer efforts by parents.
+VIPS (the partnership and volunteer program): Oversee in-class volunteer efforts by parents.

-We serve on the Site Based Management Committee (SBMC):
+We serve on the Site Based Management Council (SBMC):

 Parents participate in the governance of TCKS through the election of seven parent representatives to the Parent Advisory Board (PAB).
 They serve as advocates for parents and students regarding school policies and issues.
-Six staff members are elected by the school staff to serve along with the principal on the Teacher Advisory Board (TAB), and, together with the PAB, make up the governing body of the school known as the Site Based Management Committee (SBMC).
+Six staff members are elected by the school staff to serve along with the principal on the Teacher Advisory Board (TAB), and, together with the PAB, make up the governing body of the school known as the Site Based Management Council (SBMC).
 The SBMC is the primary policy-making body at TCKS.
 It sets the school's goals, improvement strategies, and makes all major site policies.
 Any authority not mandated by statute or State or District policy either resides with the SBMC or is delegated by the SBMC.

 Please refer to the Charter for more information on this important role parents provide.
 All parents are welcome to attend the meetings of the SBMC, the dates of which are posted in the Friday Notes.
 A portion of each meeting is designated for community comment.
-For more information see the TCKS Charter in this binder and the policy for Obtaining Community Input at SBMC Meetings available on the TCKS website or in the Policy Manual available in the Parents' Resources section of the TCKS library.
+For more information see the TCKS Charter and the policy for Obtaining Community Input at SBMC Meetings available on the TCKS.

 How can I make suggestions or seek changes?
 There are many avenues for parent input.
-Informally; every parent is encouraged to maintain contact with classroom teachers, the principal, and other school staff to discuss concerns, ideas, and compliments.
+Informally, every parent is encouraged to maintain contact with classroom teachers, the principal, and other school staff to discuss concerns, ideas, and compliments.
 Parents may also contact a committee member or PAB representative with ideas or issues.
-A formal conflict resolution process is also available and is described in the TCKS Hand-In-Hand Guidebook of School Partnerships in this binder.
+A formal conflict resolution process is also available and is described in the TCKS Hand-In-Hand Guidebook of School Partnerships.